rsheasby/neotama/README.md

                          Default: -1
       --disable-sorting  Disables sorting.
 Default behavior is to sort by path alphabetically, with files above directories
+      --progress         Whether to show the stderr progress bar or not.
+                         Default: auto
       --color            Whether to output color codes or not.
 Color codes will be read from LS_COLORS if it exists, and will fallback to some basic defaults otherwise.
 Default: auto